2015 Call For Sessions

 Dear SAR Members,

-The 111th Annual Meeting of the American Anthropological Association will be held on November 14-18, 2012, in San Francisco.
-The theme of this year’s meeting is “Borders and Crossings.”
+The 114th Annual Meeting of the American Anthropological Association will be held on November 18-22, 2015, in Denver, Colorado.
+The theme of this year’s meeting is “Familiar/Strange.”
 We encourage you to propose invited sessions, panels, papers and roundtables for the meeting.
-Our workshop teaching anthropology of religion at last year’s meeting in Montreal was very successful, and we’d be happy to sponsor more workshops this year.
+Our workshop on teaching the anthropology of religion in past years was very successful, and we’d be happy to sponsor more workshops this year.
 Read on for information about submission and the conference theme.

 Invited Sessions and Roundtables

 If you are organizing a panel or roundtable that connects well with the anthropology of religion and the theme of this year’s meeting and therefore deserves greater visibility, we encourage you to submit it for consideration as a SAR invited session or invited roundtable.
 SAR is eager to sponsor and to share sponsorship with other AAA sections.
-Organizers seeking invited session status must submit full sessions or roundtables into the online system by March 15 in order to be considered.
+Organizers seeking invited session status must submit full sessions or roundtables into the online system by February 17 in order to be considered.
 Proposals must be complete, with a full panel abstract and full abstracts and affiliation information for all participants in the panel.
-The SAR Program Committee will review proposals and the Program Chair, Maarit Forde, will inform organizers of their invited status decision by April 4, 2012.
-Proposals that do not receive invited status will automatically be transferred to the regular review process for a decision in late July.
-All participants must be registered by April 15 to be considered.
+The SAR Program Committee will review proposals and the Program Chair will inform organizers of their invited status decision by March 18, 2015.
+Proposals that do not receive invited status will automatically be transferred to the regular review process for a decision in mid July.
+All participants must be registered by April 15, 2015 to be considered.